scrt/KexecDDPlus/README.md

 > [!WARNING]
 > This PoC can only be executed **4 times**, before crashing the kernel!

 Due to the way the IOCTL `IOCTL_KSEC_IPC_SET_FUNCTION_RETURN` is handled by the KsecDD driver, this PoC can only be used 4 times.
 At the 5th execution, the driver will attempt to free the user-supplied buffer as if it were allocated in a kernel pool.
 This operation is invalid, and therefore will cause a Bug Check, *a.k.a.* a Blue Screen.
-To run the exploit without crashing the kernel, a machine reboot will be required.
+To run the exploit again, without crashing the kernel, a machine reboot will be required.

 ## Usage